GitHub Pages

 node-version: "20"to match your project. - Build command: The workflow uses

-docmd buildby default.
-If you use a custom config file, re-rundocmd deploy --github-pages --config your-config.jsonto regenerate.
+npx @docmd/core buildby default.
+If you use a custom config file, re-runnpx @docmd/core deploy --github-pages --config your-config.jsonto regenerate.

 Custom Domain

 After deploying, you can add a custom domain in Settings → Pages → Custom domain.
-Set the url field in your docmd.config.json to match, then redeploy so sitemaps and canonical tags are correct.
+Set the url field in your docmd.config.json to match, then redeploy so sitemaps and canonical tags remain correct.